 The Sisters of the Good Shepherd Sisters went to Taiwan in 1987 at the invitation of the Archbishop of Taipei.
 They founded Good Shepherd Social Welfare Services (Good Shepherd) to address the problem of teenage prostitution: girls were sold, tricked into prostitution or went into it ‘voluntarily’.

 During years of service in Taiwan, Good Shepherd has expanded its mandate to address in very practical ways many other problem areas which are linked with the prevention of teenage prostitution.
-For example: women suffering from severe violence in the home ran away and the husband would either sell the daughters or take them as wives.
-Thus shelters for such women and children were vitally important.
 Today, through the Taiwan Good Shepherd Foundation it conducts 39 Services Centers throughout the country:

 Services for Children and Youth.